 Go ahead and pick one of these high-converting lead magnet ideas, and then tweak it to create your own.
 This will drastically improve your digital marketing efforts.

 We hope you enjoyed this article.
-If you did, you’ll definitely want to check out the following resources:
+If you did, you’d want to check out the following resources:

 - How to Track a Lead Source in WordPress